khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 ## Booting our Virtual Machine with custom serial numbers

 Finally, we can boot our virtual machine with our custom serial!
 After a brief install using an Apple Store serial number, we see some success!
 Our machine successfully appears as an Apple Demo Unit with the expected "Demo Registration: Please, Enter the demo mode activation code" message:

 * Apple Store Serial Number: `LR7KD0GXQJ`

 ![](../images/posts/2023-08-18-AS-VM-SERIAL/Apple-Store-Demo.png)

-Now for the real test, try a serial number enrolled in DEP.
+Now for the real challenge, testing a serial number enrolled in DEP.

 -----------